-The Issuer believes that the following factors may affect its ability to fulfil its obligations under the Bonds.
-Most of these factors are contingencies which may or may not occur and the Issuer is not in a position to express a view on the likelihood of any such contingency occurring.
+The Issuer believes that the following factors may affect its ability to fulfil its obligations under the New Bonds.

-In addition, factors which are material for the purpose of assessing the market risks associated with the Bonds are also described below.
+In addition, factors which are material for the purpose of assessing the market risks associated with the New Bonds are also described below.

-The Issuer believes that the factors described below represent, separately or in combination, the principal risks inherent in investing in the Bonds, but the inability of the Issuer to pay interest, principal or other amounts on or in connection with the Bonds may occur for other reasons and the Issuer does not represent that the statements below regarding the risks of holding the Bonds are exhaustive.
+The Issuer believes that the factors described below represent, separately or in combination, the principal risks inherent in investing in the New Bonds, but the inability of the Issuer to pay interest, principal or other amounts on or in connection with the New Bonds may occur for other reasons and the Issuer does not represent that the statements below regarding the risks of holding the New Bonds are exhaustive.
 Prospective investors should also read the detailed information set out elsewhere in this Prospectus, including the information incorporated by reference in this Prospectus, and analyse all market, political, regulatory and economic factors (or such other factors) as they deem appropriate in order to reach their own views prior to making any investment decision.
-Capitalised words and expressions defined in the relevant Conditions or elsewhere in this Prospectus have the same meanings in this section.
+Capitalised words and expressions defined in the Conditions or elsewhere in this Prospectus have the same meanings in this section.